mcsimenc/PhyLTR/README.md

 --keep_files				Keeps intermediate files that are otherwise removed.
 --output_dir (PhyLTR.output)		Output directory.
 Default is "PhyLTR.output
---logfile (<output_dir>/log.txt)	Path to where log file is written
+--logfile (<output_dir>/log.txt)	Path to where log file is written --min_clust_size (7)			Do not align clusters smaller than this.
+--nosmalls				Do not combine and assemble all clusters smaller than --min_clust_size
 ```
 ---
 ## APPENDIX C. All options